 • Unit 05 Working in mental health.

-Learners may find it helpful if they have already achieved a Level 2 mental health qualification, or qualifications in healthcare, supporting teaching and learning, or, social care contexts.
+Learners must be 19+.
+There are no specific recommended prior learning requirements for this qualification, however, learners may find it helpful if they have already achieved a Level 2 mental health qualification, or qualifications in healthcare or social care contexts.

 To achieve the Level 3 Certificate in Understanding Mental Health, learners must successfully demonstrate their achievement of all learning outcomes of the units as detailed in the qualification specification.
-The course is assessed by your assessor using either an online platform or building a portfolio of evidence using a range of assessment methods such as written assignments or professional discussions.
+The course is assessed by your tutor or assessor using a range of methods.
+This could include a portfolio of evidence including written assignments and professional discussions.

 Successful completion of the required units will allow the learner to develop in-depth knowledge and understanding of mental health.
-It will support learner progression into relevant employment within the health and social care and education sectors.
+It will support learner progression into relevant employment within the health and social care sector.
 Opportunities may include; mental health support worker in community and primary care environments, mental health care assistant in residential settings or supported living, and healthcare assistants in acute health environments.
-It is also likely to support applications for employment within educational settings.